What Does a Gate Agent Do?

 For one to qualify to be employed he or she must have attained the minimum age of employment within that jurisdiction.
 This is mostly 18 years of age – a similar age requirement for an aircraft fueler.

-Additionally, one must have a valid driver’s license accompanied by a clean driving record.
+Additionally, one must have a valid state driver’s license accompanied by a clean driving record.
 A high school diploma or its equivalent is normally an educational requirement, though one may choose to venture into aircraft fueling through career changes.
 Further, a fuel handling certification or an airport certification, because this is an airport job, must be obtained before practicing.

 With these prerequisites, one can conduct a job search and activate job alerts for aircraft fueler jobs.
 They can then have the latest job alert via email from most hiring companies, and make their applications.